rajvilandge/delta-demo/README.md

 # delta-demo
-This ia demo for git &amp; github class.
+This ia demo for Git &amp; Github class.